 First, think about your audience.
 What do they look like?
 Where do they hang out online?
 What do they care about?
 What do they hate?
 There are millions of videos online, and your audience doesn’t have time to watch everything out there.
 You need to give them a reason to watch your videos above all the rest.
 Shooting only what you want to see doesn’t work when you’re a creator.
 You have to please your audience or your videos will go ignored.
 While it’s important to stay true to your own creative vision and not lose your own voice as a creator, it’s also important to keep your audience in mind when you’re shooting and editing your videos.

 Many people will forgive low-quality video.
 They will not forgive low-quality audio, though.
 As such, it’s important to invest at least as much time in getting your audio right as you do in getting your video right.
-There are several ways to ensure you’re capturing clean, high-quality sound with your video: – Use a lavalier mic to record your subject’s voice. – Use an external mic to record your own voice. – Find a quiet space to record that minimizes background noise. – Use a windscreen (a soft barrier placed around the microphone that prevents noises caused by wind) if you’re recording outside. – Use a noise cancelling headset or have a soundproof space between you and loud noises.
+There are several ways to ensure you’re capturing clean, high-quality sound with your video:

 The best video is the most natural video.
 It’s the video that feels like it’s not even there.
 It’s the kind of video where it’s hard to tell that it wasn’t actually just captured in real time.
 When you’re shooting video, you’re essentially creating a movie in real time.
 If you want it to look like a movie, then you need to treat it like a movie when you’re shooting.
 But what does it mean to treat it like a movie?
 When you shoot for video, you need to think about the entire scene as a whole.
 Rather than focusing on getting one great shot, you need to focus on how the entire scene is going to look from beginning to end.
 It’s okay to get a few bad shots in a scene as long as the scene as a whole is great.

-Don’t forget about B-roll
+Don’t Forget About B-roll

 B-roll is the supplementary footage that supports and enhances the main footage in your video.
 B-roll can be anything from an establishing shot of the location where you’re filming to an interview with a person who’s in the scene.
 B-roll is essential to creating a cinematic look and feel in your video.
 It’s also important to help you edit your video more quickly and cleanly.
 B-roll can also help you hide some of your mistakes or imperfections.
 If you get a bad shot, you can cut to B-roll to hide the mistake.

-Stay vertical for consistency and quality
+Stay Vertical for Consistency and Quality

 It may seem silly, but the way you hold your camera when you shoot video can affect how it looks.
 If you shoot video in landscape mode (horizontal), you’ll notice that almost all video editing software crops that video to a portrait aspect ratio (tall and narrow).
 That’s because vertical video is generally considered more cinematic and interesting.
 Not only that, but people also tend to watch videos in portrait mode on their phones.
 If you shoot video horizontally, you’re cutting off part of your audience’s screen.
 By shooting all your videos vertically, you’re giving yourself more options when you’re editing the video.
 You’ll be able to use that extra space on both sides to include B-roll or to transition between scenes.